 “There is something about looking up and seeing light – I think the tilt of your head awakens some primordial instinct.
 Perhaps it was the fear of Jove hurling down thunderballs” Charles Correa

 When Zurich based Swiss-Italian architect, Carlo Fumarola found himself in India, armed ‘with a simple Canon Powershot G11’ he grabbed the moment to take these photos of Charles Corea’s iconic stadium.
-Carlo’s photos are like a technicolour Post-it Note reminding us to check out Correa’s wonderful creativity, and how he translated his love of traditional Indian design and craft ensuring that his buildings reflected his respect for both old and new ideas over a career spanning sixty years.
+Carlo’s photos are like a technicolour Post-it Note reminding us to check out Correa’s wonderful creativity.
+To marvel at how he translated his love of traditional Indian design and craft.
+His way of ensuring that his buildings reflected his respect for both old and new ideas over a career spanning sixty years.

 We asked him what most struck him about the design and impact of the stadium;